jombastic/pig-latin/README.md

 * The program adds "way" to multiple letter word beginning with a vowel
   * Example Input: english
   * Example Output: englishway
+* The program moves the first consonant letter to the end of the word, and ads "ay"
+  * Example Input: country
+  * Example Output: ountryCay
 * The program adds "way" to the end of every word beginning with a vowel
   * Example Input: english girls image
   * Example Output: englishway girls imageway